ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 &nbsp;
 ## Fall (Semester 1)
 #### Engineering 112
-- An introduction to ECE which professors try to show you the different things you can do in the field
+- An introduction to ECE where professors try to show you the different things you can do in the field
+- Professors in the class:
-- Professor Wolf is amazing, Hollot is okay but up tight and Sequira is so weird
+	- Professor Wolf is amazing
+	- Hollot is okay but up tight
+	- Sequira is very weird
 - The homeworks will be hard on purpose and really long, I suggest going to TA office hours and finding other kids to collaborate with
-&nbsp;
+- There are some specific questions mixed with conceptual homework type questions on the exams &nbsp;

 #### Physics 151